Buckman Direct Diversion (BDD) Project, Santa Fe, New Mexico, United States of America

 The project consists of integrated infrastructure that is used to divert as much as 8,730 acre-feet (2,844 million gallon) of surface water annually from the Rio Grande river.
-It will supply as much as 15 million gallons of treated drinking water each day to the city of Santa Fe and Santa Fe County.
+It supplies as much as 15 million gallons of treated drinking water each day to the city of Santa Fe and Santa Fe County.

 The BDD Project was conceptualised in 2001.
 Its construction was started in September 2008 and completed in December 2010.
 The project has been operational since January 2011.

-The water supply project has cost an estimated $229m, which was funded through tax and bonds by the city of Santa Fe and Santa Fe County, and limited cash funding of $12m by Las Campanas.
-Its construction has generated a total of 500 jobs, including 130 permanent jobs.
+The water supply project cost an estimated $229m, which was funded through tax and bonds by the city of Santa Fe and Santa Fe County, and limited cash funding of $12m by Las Campanas.
+Its construction generated a total of 500 jobs, including 130 permanent jobs.

 Need for the Buckman Direct Diversion Project